anibal/anibal.github.io/content/2025/10/18/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz for free.md

         uses: actions/deploy-pages@v4
 ```

-You can check it with:
+I just copied the file from the Quartz docs, feel free to check for an updated version there, you can check it with:

 ```bash
 ❯ head  .github/workflows/deploy.yml